Moreasan/trackers-userscripts/Find Unique Titles/readme.md

 You can generate it by running run `npm run dev`.

 # Changelog
+## 2023-11
+- Some work is done to use IMDB Scout code for searching
+- Add support for TSeeds

 ## 2023-10
 - Add support for TiK
 - Add support for Pter